 Disruptive Technology & Transformation

-Business leaders rely on business model evolution enrichment by smartly identifying and using new digital tools as they become practical and can provide value to internal processing activities and the customer experience touchpoints.
+Business leaders rely on business model evolution enrichment by smartly identifying and using new digital tools to become productive and provide value to internal processing activities and the customer experience touchpoints.
 Amid constant discontinuity, technology will disrupt every aspect of our lives and drive business configuration and methods in future years.

 Advances in and the exponential pace of new technologies are fundamentally changing the way we live, interact, communicate, and do business in our workplace and social environments.
 It is not surprising that forward-looking companies are in a period of ‘rethink’ and engaged in extensive transformation efforts in an attempt to inoculate themselves against the threat of unplanned digital disruption and overlook new revenue-producing and profitability marketplace opportunities.